jonaruo/Nasa-Space-Apps-Youth-Orbit/README.md

 Youth Orbit envisions a phased roadmap to turn this concept into a working system:

 1. **Phase 1 — Research & Feasibility (0–6 months):**
 Conduct engineering studies and simulations with support from BRIN and PT Dirgantara Indonesia (PTDI) to evaluate structural and aerodynamic requirements for air-launch operations using decommissioned C-130 aircraft.
+This phase includes, but not limited to:
+- acquiring necessary aircraft and crews to fly and maintain the fleet
+- designing and implementing modification to the fleet for air-launch capability

 2. **Phase 2 — Prototype & Testing (6–18 months):**
-Develop a scaled prototype launcher, integrating telemetry and separation systems for suborbital demonstration missions.
+Develop a scaled prototype launcher, integrating telemetry and separation systems for suborbital demonstration missions, this phase includes, but not limited to:
+- starting with a carrying test, testing the modified airframe under the stress of carrying the payload(rocket+test payload) to certain altitude
+- checking any integrity changes and consulting with proper institutions that understands the unnderlying challenges of air-launching
+- continuing test with a drop test of the payload, to measure airframe capability on stable flight, during and after payload release.

 3. **Phase 3 — Regional Expansion (18–36 months):**
-Establish partnerships with regional agencies (GISTDA, MYSA, VAST) to expand operational testing and begin collaborative orbital research launches.
+Establish partnerships with regional agencies (GISTDA, MYSA, VAST) to expand operational testing and begin collaborative orbital research launches, in this phase we expect the project to be in a level of an operational prototype, which are able to do, but not limited to:
+- starts orbital and sub-orbital launch tests.
+- starts preparing for commercial opening and plans of expanding the fleet.

 Each stage emphasizes local collaboration, resource optimization, and knowledge sharing — ensuring the system grows sustainably while building a regional aerospace foundation.